 If you are interested in learning more about EC, a good place to start is by reading one of these elimination communication books.
-I included books about elimination communication philosophy and books explaining how to practice EC.
-I also included a list of children's books that are appropriate for babies and toddlers who practice elimination communication.
+This list includes books about elimination communication philosophy and books explaining how to practice EC.
+There is also a list of children's books that are appropriate for babies and toddlers who practice elimination communication.

 Disclosure: This post contains affiliate links.
 If you click on an affiliate link and make a purchase, I will earn a small commission, at no extra cost to you.
 Thank you for your support!

 Books about Elimination Communication Philosophy

 If you are still deciding whether to try elimination communication with your baby, you may want to read one of these EC philosophy books to see how EC will fit with a natural, responsive, attachment parenting style.

 Diaper Free: The Gentle Wisdom of Natural Infant Hygiene by Ingrid Bauer

 Diaper Free: The Gentle Wisdom of Natural Infant Hygiene is one of my favorite books explaining the gentle nature of elimination communication.
 After reading this book I was convinced that I wanted to practice EC once I became a mother.
 However, I only had a vague understanding of how to go about practicing elimination communication.
 This book is best paired with a how-to guide.

 The Diaper-Free Baby: The Natural Toilet Training Alternative by Christine Gross-Loh

 The Diaper-Free Baby: The Natural Toilet Training Alternative is widely available at libraries.
 This book is geared towards convincing the reader that it's okay to try EC.
 A large portion of the book is a compilation of various parents' experiences with elimination communication.

 Infant Potty Training: A Gentle and Primeval Method Adapted to Modern Living by Laurie Boucke